CieranW/ECE275/Project2/instructions.md

 ### Input

-This class should inherit with public access to the MathVector class.
+This class should inherit with public access to the **MathVector** class.
 It should provide methods to get and set values of v (input velocity) and deltaDot.
 Required method signatures are included in the prototype header and function definitions are already given in its cpp file.
 Other methods or features may be added at your discretion.

 ### State

-This class should inherit with public access to the MathVector class.
+This class should inherit with public access to the **MathVector** class.
 It should provide methods to get and set values of x, y, delta, and theta.
 Required method signatures are included in the prototype header provided, and other methods or features may be added at your discretion.
-See explanations how to implement each function in State.cpp.
+See explanations how to implement each function in **State.cpp**.

 ### Vehicle